mhmtyasr/OmdbProject/README.md

 ## Introduction

- This template is built on HTML+Jquery+Webpack
+ This project is built on HTML+Jquery+Webpack

 ## DEMO